Published Mon, 02 Mar 2020 11:08:32 -0500 on Seeking Alpha

 |HARTFORD FINANCIAL SERVICES GROUP||59.93||13.5||4.44||1.20||2.02|

-Older articles featuring Gaslog Partners Lp (GLOP):The Retiree's Dividend Portfolio - Jane's August Update: Preferred Exchange
+Older articles featuring Gaslog Partners Lp (GLOP):The Retiree's Dividend Portfolio - Jane's October Update: Time To Take Some Gains

 The Retiree's Dividend Portfolio - Jane's June Update: Record Dividends During COVID-19

 The Retiree's Dividend Portfolio - Jane's May Update: Following The Gameplan

 The Retiree's Dividend Portfolio - Jane's April Update: Looking More Like A Return To Normalcy

 Dynagas: The Virus Resistant High-Yield Preferred Stock And The Hated Common Stock